gulam101/Student-Database/README.md

 Since we used VB and Access (Not SQL) they had to have an interface that was simple to use and easy to understand.

-Issues with this project:
-The applicaion wouldn't save students information and it did only if Visual Studio had the mode set to 'release' instead of 'debugging'.
+Constraints: The applicaion wouldn't save students information and it did only if Visual Studio had the mode set to 'release' instead of 'debugging'.